maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Overview.md

 ## Using Chargify.js

-Chargify.js is a powerful tool that can be used to streamline your existing API-based workflows in Chargify.
+Chargify.js is a powerful tool that can be used to streamline your existing API-based workflows in Advanced Billing.
 Chargify.js can be used to easily contruct signup and payment profile updates on your existing sites.

 ## How it Works

-Chargify provides transparent `iframes` that allow you to customize a customer's payment form.
+Advanced Billing provides transparent `iframes` that allow you to customize a customer's payment form.
 This approach ensures the you meet the latest [PCI compliance requirements.](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404889785869)

 When a customer submits your payment form, Chargify.js sends the customer payment information to be securely stored in your payment gateway.
 In return, a one-time token is generated for you to use to complete the subscription process using our API.
 The one-time-payment token references the payment information that is securely stored in your gateway.